AdrianMos/diffim/README.md

 ## Reports
 Every comparison generates a full .json report (+ a simplified .csv one).
-The report includes a comparison summary, statistics (e.g. number of identical images) and detailed data:
+The report includes a comparison summary, statistics (i.e. number of identical images) and detailed data:

 <img src="doc/img/json.png" width="965">

-## Compare only regions of interest
+## Compare regions of interest

-Define your regions of interest as masks and place them in the `masks` folder.
+To compare only parts of an image, define the regions of interest using masks and place them in the `masks` folder.

-You can define `Specific Masks`, which apply to specific images and must be named as the images themselves or you can define `Folder Masks` which apply to all images within a folder (except the ones which have specific masks defined) and must be named `_mask.png`.
+You can define `Specific Masks`, which apply to specific images (must be named as the images themselves) or you can define `Folder Masks` which apply to all images within a folder (except the ones which have specific masks defined) and must be named `_mask.png`.

 The `test` folder includes these two types of masks.
-Check them out.
+Check it out.